takachino/play2pdf/README.md

-Play 2.0 PDF module
+Play2pdf module
 ===================

 ## Notice

 * The [original project](https://github.com/joergviola/play20-pdf) by @joergviola was declared unsupported on January 17, 2014
-* The most active fork seems to be https://github.com/fhars/play20-pdf
+* The most active fork (aside from this one) seems to be https://github.com/fhars/play20-pdf

 This module helps generating PDF documents dynamically from your Play! web application.
 It simply renders your HTML- and CSS-based templates to PDF.